rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint3/us_323/readme.md

-# US 220
+# US 323 - Edit maintenance types

 ## 1. Context

-*As a CRM Collaborator, I want to register a customer, and that the system automatically creates a costumer representative for that customer.*
+*This user story is part of the maintenance management module, which allows drone technicians to manage maintenance types for drones.
+The ability to edit existing maintenance types is crucial for keeping the system up-to-date with the latest maintenance procedures and requirements.*

 ## 2. Requirements

-**US G220** As CRM, I Want to register a customer.
+**US 323** As a Drone Tech, I want to edit an existing maintenance type.

 **Acceptance Criteria:**

-- US220.1 This must also be achieved by a bootstrap process.
-The costumer representative will also be a user of the system (Costumer App).
+- US323.1 Only maintenance types without stored maintenance records can be edited.
+-
 **Dependencies/References:**

-*There is a dependency with US210, since the costumer app must have an authentication system for each customer.*
+*There is a dependency with US321, since the costumer app must have a maintenance type to be able to edit.*

 **Forum Insight:**

 * Still no questions related to this user story on forum.
-*
 ## 3. Analysis

 ![System Sequence Diagram ](images/system-sequence-diagram-US220.svg)